Currently, the average cost of replacing a flat roof is $7,500-11,000 for a 1,600 sq.ft. ranch style home.

 The biggest drawback for many homeowners is the high cost.
 Another rare, but serious issue is membrane failure due to unprofessional, poor installation.
 PVC is a specialty material that requires training, knowledge and expensive installation equipment.
 Consequently, its essential to only hire a contractor who has a proven track record and references of installing PVC roofs.

-If you are looking to have real insulation on your roof (which we highly recommend), you will need to install PolyISO Rigid Foam.
+If you want to have real insulation on your roof (which we highly recommend), you need to install PolyISO Rigid Foam.
 Because there are no other insulation options for flat roofs, you will need to pay for ISO board.

 Polyiso comes in a range of thicknesses, which impact the R-value.